jnf/run-you-a-conference-for-great-good/README.md

 # Run You a Conference For Great Good
-- Where's the money come form?
+- Where's the money come from?
 - What should you throw money at?
 - Aftercare for Your Conference Organizer
 - Taking Care of Business